Date Created: October 2020 (Academic Project)

 Project Partner: Simran Rao

 Redesigning Zoom to make remote learning more accessible for children (aged 6-10 years) and teachers.

-The outbreak of COVID-19 forced millions of students world wide to leave the traditional classroom setting and attend online class from home.
-While there are other platforms, Zoom is popularly being used worldwide due to its appropriate functionality and ease of use.
+The outbreak of COVID-19 forced millions of students world wide to leave traditional classroom settings and attend class virtually.
+Zoom is the most popular remote learning tool due to its appropriate functionality and ease of use.

 However, young children face the greatest challenges while learning remotely.
 It hinders development of social skills.
-Moreover, Teachers find it difficult to keep students engaged for the class duration.
-This project has aimed to redesign the interface of Zoom for children in order to solve the most fundamental problems faced by them during this time.
+Teachers find it difficult to keep students engaged for the entire class duration.
+This project is an attempt to redesign the interface of Zoom for young children.
+It aims to resolve the main hindrances when learning virtually.